 Some browsers and players, like VLC and QuickTime, will natively play an HLS stream. iTunes will not, but you can use the above link or search for "KUT News" in Apple Music Radio to find this same HLS stream.

 The HLS format is different from a live stream, like AAC+ and MP3; HLS is file-based.
 They're small files that record our broadcast and play them back sequentially and as close to live as possible.
 They're 30 seconds in length.
 The big difference with HLS is it has an adaptive bitrate.
 Either a 64, 128 or 256kpbs AAC-based stream.
 With a steady, fast connection, you'll get the best possible stream delivered.

 Listen on Your iOS or Android Devices

 KUT and KUTX can be streamed to your iOS or Android smartphone or tablet using our custom applications.
 Our apps all use the AAC+ codec.

 Other Apps and Platforms

 KUT provides all our streams to popular providers like iHeartRadio and TuneIn.
 We are the origin of these streams, providing them the same MP3 and AAC+ streams listed above, which you can get directly through our apps or websites.
 These aggregators then make our stations available on their apps and platforms.

 TuneIn: KUT, KUTX

-Our stations are also in iTunes under Internet Radio, plus KUT News is found in Apple Music Radio.
+Our stations are also in iTunes under Internet Radio, plus KUT News is found in Apple Radio.

 Listen to KUT on an Internet Radio Tuner